In essence, Gatlinburg’s economy is built upon a three-legged stool of tourism commerce.

 We have breakfast and lunch places back-to-back.

-The Atrium is open from 7:30 am to 2 pm Wednesday through Sunday.
+The Atrium is open from 8 am to 1 pm.
 Breakfast offers the usual items of pancakes, bacon and French toast.

 I’m a fan of the Famous Apple Pancake, served with apples and brown sugar along with apple syrup.
 It’s really good.